tibbben/geospatial-visualization/course_description.md

 Students are required to bring a functioning computer to every class meeting (Mac, PC, or Linux).

 Throughout the course students will use several software tools that are proprietary (license provided by the University of Miami) and open-source (no license fee).
-With the exception of ArcGIS, any the software listed will run on any operatig system (Mac, PC, or Linux).
+With the exception of ArcGIS, any the software listed will run on any operating system (Mac, PC, or Linux).
 Guidance will be provided on how to choose the correct project specific software and how to install and configure a working environment on a computer.

 *Proprietary (get through UMIT)*